 3. Oceanic whitetip sharks

-Not to be confused with the smaller whitetip reef shark, this striking pelagic species is one of the most dynamic animals you'll encounter diving in the Red Sea.
+Not to be confused with the smaller whitetip reef shark, this striking pelagic species is one of the most dynamic animals you can encounter whilst diving in the Red Sea.
 Oceanic whitetips are opportunistic and inquisitive pelagic predators, but by following a few simple instructions from your dive guide, you can ensure a safe and responsible, up-close encounter with this incredibly powerful shark species.

 Oceanic whitetip in the Red Sea